← All Mercedes-Benz Models

 Mercedes-Benz EQB - Consumption, Range & Charging Costs

 The Mercedes-Benz EQB is an electric vehicle with an official WLTP range of up to 332 miles.
-First measurements available: 3.3 mi/kWh from 1 trips with consumption data.
+According to real-world data from EV Monitor users, the average consumption is 3.4 mi/kWh - based on 197 charging sessions (190 with consumption measurement).

 Charging Costs in Daily Use

-The average charging price for the Mercedes-Benz EQB according to user data is 18.0p/kWh.
-A typical charging session of 30.7 kWh therefore costs around £5.53.
+The average charging price for the Mercedes-Benz EQB according to user data is 17.1p/kWh.
+A typical charging session of 29.8 kWh therefore costs around £5.08.

 Consumption by Season